lanecodes/agrosuccess-graph/README.md

 ### [Unreleased]

+#### 3 - 2020-07-04 - Add mature vegetation attribute to land-cover states

+##### ADDED

+Binary `is_mature_vegetation` attribute added to all land-cover types, reflecting whether that land-cover type is what could be considered a 'climax' (in a Clementsian sense) community.
+This attribute can be used in simulation models to enforce a rule that when a grid cell reaches a mature vegetation state, all extant juvenile vegetation is removed.

 #### 2 - 2020-07-03 - Update land-cover type code aliases

 The enum which we used to use to map between land-cover type aliases and